 Batter vs Pitcher Baseball Stats

-For example, if a team or group of hitters has a .350 or better wOBA vs. right-handed pitching, you might give them a bump.
+If a team or group of hitters have a .350 or better wOBA vs. right-handed pitching, you might give them a bump.
 Similarly, if a pitcher has wOBA against vs. right-handed batters of .330 or lower, that starter may be worth considering against a right-handed heavy lineup.
-You get the idea.
 Much of the betting line on a baseball game is weighted by the starting pitcher, a factor that should be highly considered by bettors. wOBA works right into this and is an excellent way to break down pitching and hitting matchups further than the traditional stats that most others use.

 Ground Ball To Fly Ball Ratio (GB/FB) – Baseball Metric